jameseleight/wdd130/README.md

-# WDD 130 Starting Template Repository
+# WDD 130 Starting Template Repository with changes by James Leight
 This repository is a starting template for students in WDD 130.
+With modifications by James Leight